Regardtj/Control-M-SaaS-File-Transfer/README.md

 <img width="511" alt="Screenshot 2020-11-06 at 16 05 54" src="https://user-images.githubusercontent.com/51226604/98388011-106a4200-204a-11eb-8dcf-18a88cca121a.png">

+# 2. Multi-Cast Transfer:

-2. The first transfer in the workflow will be from a single connection profile to profiles part of a group.
+The first transfer in the workflow will be from a single connection profile to profiles part of a group.

 Template: **zzz-mft-local-group**